 Debt collectors are shady and use underhanded tactics

 Collecting debts is a professional service governed by laws and regulations.
 While there are examples of debt collectors violating consumer protection laws, these incidents are often isolated incidents and not the norm.
 Debtors should know their rights and be on the alert for violations of debt collection laws, but should not use these protections as a reason to avoid working with a collector to resolve a debt.
-Debt collectors are required to work within various laws, most prominent being the FDCPA.
+Debt collectors are required to work within various laws, the most prominent being the FDCPA.

 Debt collectors are bullies